A cased Phonendoscope

 Fletcher Wallis

-Fletcher Wallis sells objects and books relating to the history of science, medicine and technology from his unit at Admiral Vernon Arcade Portobello Road.
+Fletcher Wallis sells objects and books relating to the history of science, medicine and technology Arcade.
 He publishes books through Vernier Press, including Antique Medicine Chests, and Corkscrew Patents from 1795.
-He has been dealing for thirty five years.
+He has been dealing for forty eight years.

 Shipping information